Contact

 Year 7 students in the program will be placed in a core class together, which they will continue in through Years 7, 8 and 9.
 This will provide students an opportunity to learn and grow with like-minded peers and set themselves up for the rigour of senior secondary school.

-Current Year 8 GSSC students who are successful in gaining a place into the program during 2025 will be required to move into a new class and join 9H in Kiewa House in the Dharnya Neighbourhood.
+Current Year 8 GSSC students who are successful in gaining a place into the program during 2025 will be required to move into a new class and join 9D in Murray House in the Biyala Neighbourhood.
+Students will remain in their current Home Group.

 Applications for the 2025 program are now open.
 Register your interest here: